 15.2.
 In return for donations ‘sponsors events’ are held throughout the playing season to ensure the relationship with sponsors is not merely one-way but builds a strong partnership between the sponsor and the Union.
 In creating a strong two-way commitment this binds the relationship and thereby optimizes its longevity.
-Longevity is key to all sponsor negotiations, as stability of income is a fundamental requirement to be able to sustain development within our 5 year plan.
-Sponsors' event run throughout the year and include: The President's Supper, the RNRU Annual Cocktail Party onboard a warship, a box at the Mountbatten Festival of Music, the RNRU Golf Day, the RNRU Annual Dinner, as well as hosting at home games and the Army Navy fixture at Twickenham.
-In addition we invite sponsors to join us at Twickenham for some of England’s home games in the Autumn internationals and the Six Nations.
+Longevity is key to all sponsor negotiations, as stability of income is a fundamental requirement to be able to sustain development within our 5-year plan.
+Sponsors' event run throughout the year and include: The President's Dinner, the RNRU Annual Cocktail Party onboard a warship, a box at the Mountbatten Festival of Music, the RNRU Golf Day, as well as hosting at home games and the Army Navy fixture at Twickenham.
+In addition, we invite sponsors to join us at Twickenham for some of England’s home games in the Autumn internationals and the Six Nations.

 15.3.
-Our current sponsors are ESS, Babcock, Rolls-Royce, Thales, QinetiQ, BMT, MBDA, Saab, Peter Cooper Volkswagen, Agrekko, Multi-National Logistics Services, and SA Group.
+Our current sponsors are ESS, Rolls-Royce, Thales, QinetiQ, BMT, MBDA, Saab, Peter Cooper Motor Group, Thinklogical, Accenture, Call of Duty Endowment and SA Group.
 Their logos can be seen on our representative and inter-command playing kits and at the bottom of the home page on our website.
-The total cash value of sponsorship is in excess of £150,000 for season 2017/18 and increases to over £200,000 when services in kind are added.
+The total cash value of sponsorship is in excess of £150,000 for season 2022/23 and increases to over £200,000 when services in kind are added.

 15.4.
 All contracts entered into by the Union or its subsidiary with a value of over £50,000 per annum or with a duration greater than 3 years must be approved by the Trustee Board.
-The Union currently has two contracts that fall into this category.
+The Union currently has one contract that falls into this category.

 Communications and Public Relations

 16.1.
-A fundamental element of Royal Navy Rugby, the Director of Communications is empowered to raise and maintain the profile of RN Rugby.
+The Director of Communications is empowered to raise and maintain the profile of RN Rugby.
 Covering all those communications areas not subject to current contractual agreements, and indeed supporting and directing those that are, the following activities underpin the day-to-day messaging:

 - The production of regular news articles for the website covering the full remit of RNRU business including match reports, preview articles, from both the representative and community areas, news items including change of personnel, personal interest articles, adverts for new volunteers, including member clubs, ships and units.

-- The provision of images and information to feed social media, primarily RNRU twitter and Facebook pages
+- The provision of images and information to feed social media, primarily RNRU Twitter, Instagram and Facebook pages

 - Co-ordination of information for the production of Marine Nationale, RAF and Army match day programmes between team managers and designers/printers.

-- Supply of articles to Navy News and other media outlets including RN publications, RFU and local media, particularly media networks across South West and South East, continuing to build on the back of Marine Nationale Match and RNRU 7s and BT Sport exposure.
+- Supply of articles to Navy News and other media outlets including RN publications, RFU and local media, particularly media networks across Southwest, South East and Scotland.

-- The facilitation of BFBS coverage of matches at Burnaby Road and Marine Nationale and IS matches.
+- The facilitation of BFBS coverage of matches at home fixtures and the Marine Nationale matches.